badeend/WASI-Networking/standard/network/Draft.md

         /// - https://pubs.opengroup.org/onlinepubs/9699919799/functions/sendto.html
         /// - https://pubs.opengroup.org/onlinepubs/9699919799/functions/sendmsg.html
         /// - https://man7.org/linux/man-pages/man2/send.2.html
-        fn send_to(&self, iovs: &IovecArray, remote_address: IpSocketAddress) -> Result<usize, errno>;
+        fn send(&self, iovs: &IovecArray, options: UdpSendOptions) -> Result<usize, errno>;

         /// Set the destination address.
         ///
         /// When a destination address is set:
         /// - all receive operations will only return datagrams sent from the provided `remote_address`.
-        /// - the `send` function will use this remote_address.
-        /// - the `send_to` function can still be used to send to any other destination, however you can't receive their response.
+        /// - the `send` function can still be used to send to any other destination, however you can't receive their response.
         ///
         /// Similar to `connect(sock, ...)` in POSIX.
         ///